 Private Student Loans and Bad Credit

+Your eligibility for a private student loan is based on your credit score.
+Bad credit can significantly jeopardize your chances of being approved and the amount of the loan you will be approved for.
 Private student loan applicants with bad credit will have a difficult time being approved.
 Usually private student loan lenders like to see borrowers with credit scores of 700 or more.
 However, if you have bad credit or a limited credit history there are still ways to obtain a loan.
-For example, applying with a cosigner can significantly increase your chances of being approved.

-Private Student Loan Options for People with Bad Credit
+Options For Students Applying For a Private Student Loan with Bad Credit

 Applying with a cosigner can boost your private student loan eligibility.
-A cosigner is a person, usually a parent, who agrees to share liability for the loan.
-They agree to pay any debts if the borrower is not able to.
+A cosigner is a person, who agrees to share liability for the loan.
+Usually a cosigner is the parent of the student applying for a loan but a cosigner can be any legal U.S. citizen with a good credit score.
+A cosigner agrees to pay any debts if the borrower is not able to.
 When you apply for a private student loan with a cosigner both your credit and their credit is checked.
 This means that as long as your cosigner has good credit, your bad credit score will not carry as much weight.
-A cosigner should be someone:

-- Who knows that their credit will be affected by the loan
+- Is someone that completely understands that their credit will be affected by the loan

 Applying with a cosigner will help lower your private student loan interest rates and improve your chances of being approved!